 The hotel is attractively finished in white with blue shutters and trimmings, and started life in the early 1800s as a home for the manager of the limekilns that once operated in the area.
 It later spent time as a schoolhouse before being extended and converted in the 1900s into the comfortable hotel you find today, offering a number of individual sitting rooms, twelve bedrooms, six chalets and a holiday apartment.
 There is ample car parking in front of the hotel or next to the individual chalets on the hillside behind.
-In October 1964 The Beatles stayed at The Four Seasons for two nights following a concert in Edinburgh, and today it is possible to stay in the same chalet that John and Paul stayed in half a century ago.
+In October 1964 The Beatles stayed at The Four Seasons for two nights following a concert in Dundee, and today it is possible to stay in the same chalet that John and Paul stayed in six decades ago.

 Disabled access is limited.
 There is a ramp to the main entrance, and most of the public areas are on a level from there.
-There are, however, no specially adapted facilities, and being on the first floor, the guest accommodation in the hotel itself is not easily accessible.
+There are, however, no specially adapted facilities and, being on the first floor, the guest accommodation in the hotel itself is not easily accessible.
 The chalets each have their own adjacent individual parking space, which eases access, but none are specially adapted.

 We had stayed at The Four Seasons some years previously, and were very much looking forward to our visit.
 We were not disappointed.
 Welcoming fires, a great team, a choice of lounge areas, a comfortable and spacious bedroom and immaculate housekeeping throughout.
 Plus, of course, those magnificent views from almost every part of the hotel.
 Some 3 Star hotels simply punch well above their weight: and The Four Seasons Hotel is most certainly one of them.